Number of Mental Health Patients Rise in ERs as Willing/Able Medicaid Behavioral Health Providers Dwindle

 A lot of providers of care for people with severe and persistent mental illness, like schizophrenia or bipolar disorder, have gone out of business, Bebe Smith said.
 And when that happens, patients lose their continuity of care.
 “That’s something important for them,” she said, “and it’s something we’ve lost.”
 She also said that the state has shifted away from continuous provision of care for these people – who often are disabled enough to have Medicaid –into episodic care, as a way to save dollars.
 “So people might have been in treatment for a while, they do better and then we discharge them,” Bebe Smith said.
 She said many outpatient clinics have pushed providers into seeing more patients for shorter visits as a way of getting productivity – and revenues – up.
 Then if patients start to do poorly, they get lost.
 “So if someone misses the appointment, they don’t have time to check in on that person.
 But the people who are doing more poorly are the ones who need outreach,” Smith said.
 “The way they’ve pushed productivity levels on therapeutic workers – that’s another place where you lose the continuity that’s key in keeping people from crisis.”
 So, she said, many end up in the facility of last resort – emergency departments.

-Posted on June 19, 2013, in Behavioral health, DHHS, Division of Medical Assistance, Health Care Providers and Services, Hospitals, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, Psychiatrists, Psychologists, Regulatory Audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Audit, Behavioral health, Behavioral health Providers, Division of Medical Assistance, Emergency Rooms, Health care provider, Hospitals, Managed Care Organizations, Medicaid, Medicaid and ER, Medicaid recipients, Mental health, Mental Health and Medicaid, Mental Illness, North Carolina, North Carolina Department of Health and Human Services, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on June 19, 2013, in Behavioral health, Division of Medical Assistance, Health Care Providers and Services, Hospitals, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, Psychiatrists, Psychologists, Regulatory Audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Audit, Behavioral health, Behavioral health Providers, Division of Medical Assistance, Emergency Rooms, Health care provider, Hospitals, Managed Care Organizations, Medicaid, Medicaid and ER, Medicaid recipients, Mental health, Mental Health and Medicaid, Mental Illness, North Carolina, North Carolina Department of Health and Human Services, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.